Albany Diocesan Cemeteries’ 3 phase restoration project at St. Patrick’s Cemetery in Watervliet

 Memorials are the property and responsibility of the lot holders as they are the owners of the memorials.
 The Cemetery is unable to use perpetual care funds to clean, repair or re-set monuments.

 If you notice an issue with your monument, please do not attempt to push or move it on your own!
 Monuments generally weigh 180-220 lbs PER CUBIC FOOT!
 Recently, after a winter frost had adjusted a family’s monument setting a few inches, the family tried to adjust the monument on their own.
 This resulted in the collapse of the monument and injury.
 Please contact us so that we can assist or advise you on how to safely accomplish the task.

-For more project information, to volunteer, donate, or for advice on how to clean or restore your monument; please call our historian Kelly Grimaldi at 518-350-7679 or email [email protected].
+For information on how you can volunteer, donate, or for advice on how to clean or restore your monument; please call Kelly Grimaldi at 518-350-7679 or email [email protected].